JueMinLee/cdle-group-3/README.md

 ## Network Description

 The Pre-trained Tiny Yolo comprised 9 convolutions layer with 6 max pooling.
-We fine tune the last output layer to classify our object detection.
+We fine-tuning the output layer for classification.

 ## Future Development